telerik/blazor-docs/components/grid/columns/menu.md

 ## Notes

-* Applying settings to a Grid column like `Filterable="false"`, `Sortable="false"`, `Lockable="false"` will take precendence over the common settings applied in the `<GridColumnMenuSettings>` and disable the above-mentioned functionalities for the corresponding column.
+* Applying settings to a Grid column like `Filterable="false"`, `Sortable="false"`, `Lockable="false"` will take precedence over the common settings applied in the `<GridColumnMenuSettings>` and disable the above-mentioned functionalities for the corresponding column.

 * If the Grid has a [frozen]({%slug grid-columns-frozen%}) column (`Locked="true"`), that column cannot be unfrozen from the column menu.